 “Let’s get this going then,” Ehlo said.

 For some reason, Ehlo and Wallace followed Angela and Bianca back to Bianca’s car instead of going with Jacky and Sonia.
 The girls ended up in front with the guys in the back–with Ehlo behind Bianca and Wallace behind Angela.
-It was until Angela buckled up her seat belt that she realized of the arrangement.
+It was until Angela buckled up that she realized the arrangement.

 Angela wrinkled her face.
 “Why aren’t you guys with Jacky?”

 “It would be too suicidal to watch them,” Ehlo said.
 “We made that mistake the first time around.
 Not this time.
 Us single people should stick together.”

 Bianca gave Ehlo a look in the rearview mirror.

 Bianca didn’t answer but pulled out of the spot and into the street.

 “Why did you help Jacky and Sonia then?”
 Angela asked.